allegro/bigflow/docs/workflow-and-job.md

 simple_workflow = Workflow(workflow_id='simple_workflow', definition=[SimpleJob()])
 ```

-You can run the workflow and job within a module (but we recommend using the BiggerQuery CLI):
+You can run this workflow within a Python module:

 [`docs_examples/workflow_and_job/run_in_module.py`](docs_examples/workflow_and_job/run_in_module.py)
 ```python